CDA Completes Process Of Bids For Expansion, Improvement Of Kurang Road - UrduPoint

 CDA Completes Process Of Bids For Expansion, Improvement Of Kurang Road

-Capital Development Authority (CDA) has completed process of opening of bids for expansion and improvement of Kurang Road, Margalla Town Phase-I & II
+Capital Development Authority (CDA) has completed process of opening of bids for expansion and improvement of Kurang Road, Margalla Town Phase-I & Il

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Feb, 2020 ) :Capital Development Authority (CDA) has completed process of opening of bids for expansion and improvement of Kurang Road, Margalla Town Phase-I & II.
+ISLAMABAD (UrduPoint / Pakistan Point News - 3rd Mar, 2020 ) :Capital Development Authority (CDA) has completed process of opening of bids for expansion and improvement of Kurang Road, Margalla Town Phase-I & II.

 Different firms have submitted their bids in response to the advertisement published earlier this month.